 Here’s my progress over the course of a couple years:

-You can do the same.
-In fact, you can do better.
-I made a lot of mistakes, and it took me a long time to figure out how to do this properly.
-I waisted 5 years trying and failing, doing everything I could to gain weight by not gaining a single pound.
-In fact, I lost 5 pounds.
+55 pounds in just a couple years might sound like a lot, but it’s not unusual for a skinny guy to be able to build muscle this quickly.
+I wasn’t perfect about it, either.
+I made a lot of mistakes, and it took me a long time to figure out how to bulk up properly.
+I wasted five years trying and failing, doing everything I could to gain weight by not gaining a single pound.
+In fact, the first time I tried to bulk up, I lost five pounds.

 We want to save you from that fate.
 So here’s an article we wrote about how to eat more as an ectomorph.
 Here’s an article about how to lift as an ectomorph.
-I think those articles are a good place to start if you’re interested in learning a little more about this stuff.
+I think those articles are a good place to start if you’re interested in learning a little more about bulking up.

 If you’re sick and tired of being skinny and you want to start building muscle now, today, that’s what the Bony to Beastly Bulking Program is for.
 We cover all the fundamentals of nutrition and appetite manipulation, and we have Gain-Easy recipe book full of delicious, cheap and convenient bulking meals.
 On the lifting side, we have a fully optimized bulking program designed with pure muscle growth in mind, and we have a video course that will teach you all of the lifts in the program, starting with simpler variations and bringing you to an advanced level of the course of a few months.
 We’ll also coach you through the whole program in the Beastly community, making sure that you overcome any obstacle you run into.
 And we guarantee your results with a full refund policy.
 20 pounds in 3 months or every penny back.